According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 8.

 Question 4.
 Bholi’s real name is Sulekha.
 We are told this right at the beginning.
 But only in the last but one paragraph of the story is Bholi called Sulekha again.
 Why do you think she is called Sulekha at that point in the story?

 Answer: Bholi means simpleton.
 She never takes her stand.
 She follows what is told.
 She even agrees to an unequal match for the sake of her parents.
 But, towards the end of the story, when she sees her father pleading in front of the bridegroom and getting humiliated, she refuses to get married.
 She is called Sulekha at that point in the story because she is now a mature and intelligent girl who is able to take her own decisions.
 She is aware of her rights and does not let anyone humiliate her family.

 Question 5.
 Bholi’s story must have moved you.
-Do you think girl children are not treated at par with boys?
+Do you think girl children are not treated on par with boys?
 You are aware that the government has introduced a scheme to save the girl child as the sex ratio is declining.
 The scheme is called Beti Bachao Beti Padhao, Save the Girl Child.

 Read about the scheme and design a poster in groups of four and display on the school notice board.